uoit-cpp/course-material/index.md

 # News and such

-- **New location:**  Starting Tuesday, Jan 17, lectures will no take place in UA1120.
+- **New location:**  Starting Tuesday, Jan 17, lectures will take place in UA1120.

 # General Info